by Andrea M. Darcy

 - Do you sometimes wonder who you really are, if you took away pleasing and going along with others?

 If we are raised to always be a ‘good, pleasing’ child, we can grow up into an adult with no real sense of self.
-Part of this can be a sense of detachment from your sexuality, especially if at any point you were taught it was not a good thing to be interested in sex.
+Part of this can be a sense of detachment from your sexuality.
+Especially if at any point you were taught it was not a good thing to be interested in sex.

 - Do you fail to understand why people want a relationship or sex in the first place?
 Or just think it’s a dangerous thing to be involved with as people are all just out to get you?

 Personality disorders mean that you simply don’t see the world the way most people do, nor do you tend to behave in ways deemed ‘the norm’.
-Schizoid personality disorder would see you with thinking sex is ridiculous and not interesting, avoidant personality disorder would see you afraid of the intimacy sex involves, and schizotypal personality disorder would mean that any sort of relationship just made you too anxious.
+Schizoid personality disorder would see you with thinking sex is ridiculous and not interesting.
+Avoidant personality disorder would see you afraid of the intimacy sex involves, and schizotypal personality disorder would mean that any sort of relationship just made you too anxious.

 If this is you, what now?

 If you suspect that it might indeed be a psychological issue that has your sex drive at bay, it’s well worth seeking support.
-While it can feel intimidating to talk to friends about your libido issue, there is no need to feel embarrassed or strange around an experiencedc counsellor or psychotherapist.
+While it can feel intimidating to talk to friends about your libido issue, there is no need to feel embarrassed or strange around an experienced counsellor or psychotherapist.
 They are trained to deal with such very issues, and will have already helped many other people with similar challenges.